+Two major English historical characters made their home here - the Poet Laureate, Alfred Lord Tennyson and Queen Victoria.
+Victoria’s final home was Osborne House at East Cowes, where the house and gardens have been beautifully preserved and are open to viewers daily.
 The Isle of Wight is also renowned as one of the richest areas for Dinosaur discovery in Europe, which has subsequently earned it the title “Dinosaur Island”.
-This history has meant that some of the best Dinosaur museums are on the Isle of Wight, including the award winning Dinosaur Isle.
-You can even get involved with fossil hunts where you can discover your own fossils, ideal for a family day out.
+This history has meant that some of the best Dinosaur museums are on the Isle of Wight, including the award-winning Dinosaur Isle.
+You can even get involved with fossil hunts to discover your own fossils, ideal for a family day out.

 If you’re looking for something more adventurous for your holiday, you can paraglide, race land yachts along the golden sands or go-kart across the all-weather track at Wight Karting.
 With miles of award-winning sand and shingle beaches, rugged cliffs, hidden coves and clear waters, a trip to the beach is an essential part of any visit to the Island.
 Surrounded by the English Channel, the Isle of Wight has lots of beautiful beaches across its 57 miles of coastline.More than any other destination in England, over 17 have blue-flag and seaside awards in 2013.